BlueBrain/neurodamus/README.rst

 Neurodamus is a BBP Simulation Control application for Neuron.

-The Python implementation offers a comprehensive Python API for fine tunning of the simulation, initially defined by a BlueConfig file.
+The Python implementation offers a comprehensive Python API for fine tuning of the simulation, initially defined by a BlueConfig file.

 Description